AdobeDocs/commerce-php/src/pages/development/security/content-security-policies.md

 ## Default configuration

-Beginning version 2.4.7, CSP will be configured in `restrict-mode` by default for payment pages in the storefront and admin areas and in `report-only` mode for all other pages.
+In Adobe Commerce and Magento Open Source version 2.4.7 and later, CSP is configured in `restrict-mode` by default for payment pages in the storefront and admin areas, and in `report-only` mode for all other pages.
-The corresponding CSP header will not contain the `unsafe-inline` keyword inside the `script-src` directive for payment pages.
-Also, only whitelisted inline scripts will be allowed.
+The corresponding CSP header does not contain the `unsafe-inline` keyword inside the `script-src` directive for payment pages.
+Also, only whitelisted inline scripts are allowed.

 Prior to version 2.4.7, CSP was configured in `report-only` mode for all pages.